, Heritage writer

 Bear in mind that until this point in history, health insurance plans didn’t really exist.
 If you got sick, you hoped you had enough money to pay a doctor, and you often delayed that until things got really bad.

 Prior to the family plan, walking through the corridors of our Coulee Dam hospital, you would see a fair amount of very sick women and children.
 Terminal pneumonia.
 Ruptured appendices.
 Diphtheria cases and so forth.
 After the plan had been in operation for several months, that picture changed.
 The level of illness of these people changed.
 Walking through the corridors now you would see simple appendices, and early pneumonias.
 And diphtheria disappeared completely with the immunizations we offered with our health plan.
-And the solution to that was simple.
 The barrier of cost being removed, these people were coming in earlier for care.
 We were able to treat them earlier and prevent them from getting complications.
 And I’m sure preventing many of them from dying.
 That was a lesson that we’ve never forgotten.

 This was the origin of what we now call Permanente medicine.
 Speaking to the roomful of community medicine students, he reflected on the important medical model he’d developed through his association with Henry J. Kaiser and the efficiencies of the Kaiser Permanente Health Plan: